Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Geometric structures on Moishezon manifolds

 \begin{corollary} Let $X$ be a compact complex manifold with $c_1(X)\,=\,0 \,\in\, H^2(X,\,\R)$.
 Then any holomorphic rigid geometric structure of affine type on $X$ admits a non-trivial Lie algebra of (local) Killing vector fields. \end{corollary}

-\begin{proof} To prove by contradiction, assume that the Lie algebra of Killing vector fields for $\phi$ is trivial.
-Then Theorem 2.1 of \cite{D1} (see also Theorem 3 of \cite{D2}) implies that the fibers of the algebraic reduction of $X$ have dimension zero, meaning $X$ is Moishezon.
+\begin{proof} To prove this statement by contradiction, assume that the Lie algebra of Killing vector fields for $\phi$ is trivial.
+Then \cite[Theorem 2.1]{D1} (see also \cite[Theorem 3]{D2}) implies that the fibers of the algebraic reduction of $X$ have dimension zero, meaning $X$ is Moishezon.
 But Theorem \ref{moishezon} says that $\phi$ is locally homogeneous on an open dense subset of $X$.
 Consequently, the Lie algebra of Killing vector fields is transitive on an open dense subset in $X$, in particular, the Lie algebra of Killing vector fields is non-trivial.
 In view of this contradiction the proof is complete. \end{proof}